-An experienced speaker, Mr. Aungst will be giving the keynote address at the 2016 EIRC Gifted and Talented Learning Fair.
+An experienced speaker, Mr. Aungst gave the keynote address at the 2016 EIRC Gifted and Talented Learning Fair.
 He was also a member of the keynote panel and a featured presenter at Digital Learning Day 2013.
-He has presented at many regional and national conferences, including ISTE, Educon, NAGC, PETE&C, ITEC, FETC, and Carnegie-Mellon University.
+He has presented at many regional and national conferences, including ISTE, Educon, NAGC, PETE&C, ITEC, FETC, and Carnegie‐Mellon University.

-Since 2009, Gerald Aungst has served as supervisor of gifted education and elementary mathematics for the School District of Cheltenham Township (PA).
+From 2009 to 2016, Gerald served as supervisor of gifted education and elementary mathematics for the School District of Cheltenham Township (PA).
 While in this role, he coordinated a district team to review and update the district’s gifted support program, and helped lead the district’s transition to the Pennsylvania Core Standards.
 Mr. Aungst also served on the Administrator Task Force for the National Association for Gifted Children (NAGC).

-Prior to his service as an administrator, Mr. Aungst taught at the elementary level for eighteen years in both the regular classroom and as a gifted support specialist.
-He was also the lead teacher for the district’s science curriculum and for a summer remedial program.
+Mr. Aungst has also taught at the elementary level for almost two decades in both the regular classroom and as a gifted support specialist.

 A longtime advocate of the power of technology to empower students and enhance learning, Mr. Aungst was the first in his school to embrace tools like blogging and wikis to allow students to collaborate across schools and to give parents a window into the classroom.
 Mr. Aungst is also deeply committed to equity in education, and strives to ensure that every child has the same opportunities to learn and excel regardless of their ability or background.